Meteorite explodes over Russia, more than 1,000 injured

 WINDOWS BLOWN OUT

-The early-morning blast and ensuing shock wave blew out windows on Chelyabinsk's central Lenin Street, buckled some shop fronts, rattled apartment buildings in the city centre and blew out windows.
+The early-morning blast and ensuing shock wave blew out windows on Chelyabinsk's central Lenin Street, buckled some shop fronts, rattled apartment buildings in the city center and blew out windows.

 "I was standing at a bus stop, seeing off my girlfriend," said Andrei, a local resident who did not give his second name.
 "Then there was a flash and I saw a trail of smoke across the sky and felt a shock wave that smashed windows."